cosmic-sizing-tool/cosmic-sizing-tool/README.md

 #### Database configuration ####

-** Install PostgreSQL on your machine
+* Install PostgreSQL on your machine
-- Follow instructions to install a Postgres Server on your machine
+  1. Follow instructions to install a Postgres Server on your machine
-- Run postgres "createdb" util and Create Database "default" using your postgres user
+ 2. Run postgres "createdb" util and Create Database "default" using your postgres user
-- ``createdb -U postgres default``
+ 3. ``createdb -U postgres default``
-- Create user "cosmic" with password "cosmic123" as per application config
+ 4. Create user "cosmic" with password "cosmic123" as per application config
-- ``postgres=# CREATE USER cosmic PASSWORD 'cosmic123';``
+ 5. ``postgres=# CREATE USER cosmic PASSWORD 'cosmic123';``
-- Your server should now be running and deploying in development with "Activator run" should connect to local DB running at "postgres://localhost/default"
+ 6. Your server should now be running and deploying in development with "Activator run" should connect to local DB running at "postgres://localhost/default"

-#### Configuration ####
-Write config info here.

 #### How to run tests ####